Ideal Logic+ Heat Fault codes & diagnostics

 Related codes

-Your boiler has stopped working because it cannot accurately measure the temperature of the water flowing through the system.
+Your boiler has stopped working because it is unable to accurately measure the temperature of the water flowing through it, so it has shut down as a safety precaution.

 Parts commonly replaced